-Applications are now being sought from Palestinian civil society organisations for a 2022 project funding to carry out projects of up to one year in duration.
+Applications are now being sought from Palestinian civil society organisations for a 2023 project funding to carry out projects of up to one year in duration.
+It is envisaged that the selected projects will commence in February 2024 onwards.
 The process is highly competitive and not all applications will be successful.